kolganovaanna/GA4/README.md

 -j/--cores INT          Number of cores to be used for trimming [default: 1].
 ```

 I changed the trim_galore command in the script.
 My logic was that the number of cores first needs to be given as a variable.
 Then, this becomes part of the report.
 Since I assigned 8 to my "cpus-per-task", I am just going to use this as an assigned value for --cores.
-Here.
-I am allowed to use more than 1 because I am submitting a batch job:
+Here I am allowed to use more than 1 because I am submitting a batch job:

 ```bash
 echo "# Cores to use: $SLURM_CPUS_PER_TASK"